November 8, 2016 4 min read

 “The leak was relatively small but the consequences could have been enormous,” Kenneth Shedden, OSHA’s area director for Boston and southeastern Massachusetts, explained.
 “Exposure to even as little as 300 parts per million of anhydrous ammonia is immediately dangerous to life and health.
 An uncontrolled release can be lethal and catastrophic.”

-Vector Solutions can help employees manage the risks and hazards associated with food safety with our hazard and job safety analysis modules; exposure and chemical risks with our Industrial Hygiene monitoring software; and provide applicable employee training for food safety processing with our training content.
-Contact us to learn more our safety management software.
+Vector Solutions can help employees manage the risks and hazards associated with food safety with our hazard and job safety analysis modules, exposure and chemical risks with our Industrial Hygiene monitoring software, and provide applicable employee training for food safety processing with our training content.
+Contact us to learn more about our safety management software.